The best tourist board logos

 New York Board of Tourism (USA) Logo

-After the tragic events 9/11, the emblem underwent a subtle but poignant transformation.
-Glaser adapted the design to include the phrase “I [heart] NY more than ever,” accompanied by a subtle scorch mark on one side of the heart.
-This amended design serves as a potent reminder of New York’s resilience and is displayed at the 9/11 Memorial and Museum.
+After the tragic events of September 11, the logo underwent a subtle but poignant transformation.
+Glazer adapted the design to include the phrase “I [heart] NY more than ever,” accompanied by a subtle scorched spot on one side of the heart.
+This altered design serves as a powerful reminder of New York City’s resilience and is on display at the 9/11 Memorial and Museum.

-After Glaser’s passing in 2020, the logo was again subject to alteration.
-This time, it was Graham Clifford Design who took on the task.
-The result was a logo reading “We [heart] NY,” which faced criticism for its 3D heart design and thick sans-serif lettering.
-Many viewed it as a deviation from Glaser’s timeless simplicity.
-The update lacked the straightforward elegance and emotional resonance that made the original design a global phenomenon.
+After Glazer’s death in 2020, the logo underwent another change.
+This time, Graham Clifford Design took on the task.
+The result was the “We [heart] NY” logo, which was criticized for its 3D heart and thick sans-serif font.
+Many felt it was a departure from Glazer’s timeless simplicity.
+The update lacked the straightforward elegance and emotional resonance that made the original design a worldwide phenomenon.

 PROMPERU (Peru)